If you were to pick a quote that describes me well, here it is …

 I’ve written since I could hold a pencil.
 As a child, I ruthlessly plagiarized my favorite horse stories.
 (Since then, my work has improved in quality and originality.)

-Groundwork is underway for a non-fiction work about police families surviving line-of-duty deaths – Beyond End of Watch.
+Groundwork is underway for a non-fiction book about police families surviving line-of-duty deaths – Beyond End of Watch.

 My professional and scholarly writing portfolio is packed with reports, essays, tour guide scripts, and research articles.
 Editing credits under my belt include four novels, a book of poetry, newsletters, and magazine articles.
 I’ve developed and designed copy for websites and for marketing materials, including advertisements and brochures.